EfeMertSahinkoc/NamingConventionConverter/FileNameConvertion/README.md

 --> After you run the program it identifies the type of the case and show user which options can choose.

---> Program may don't understand the type, in that case it ask user to enter the type.
-After user's input programs start working.

 --> As a result program creates a file named "renamedVersion".
 You can find converted files here.
 #